John F. Nichols House

 The John F. Nichols House is a historic house in Somerville, Massachusetts.
 The 2.5-story wood-frame house was built c.
-1890, and is a well preserved Queen Anne Victorian.
-The house as a prominent corner bay which is topped by a steeply pitched gable roof.
+1890, and is a well-preserved Queen Anne Victorian.
+The house has a prominent corner bay which is topped by a steeply pitched gable roof.
 There is also a front gable dormer and side shed dormers on what is otherwise a hipped roof.
 The gable ends are decorated with jigsaw woodwork, as is the front porch.

 The house was listed on the National Register of Historic Places in 1989.